 List of relevant configuration files¶

-The configuration file that loads and enables the TeamDrive Web Portal Server-specific module for the Apache HTTP Server:
+The configuration file that loads and enables the TeamDrive Host Server-specific modules for the the Apache HTTP Server:

-mod_yvva.sois responsible for providing the web-based Host Server Administration Console as well as an API used for authentication.
+mod_yvva.so: this Apache module is responsible for providing the web-based Host Server Administration Console as well as the Host Server API interface.

-- This file configures how the log files belonging to the TeamDrive Web
+- This file configures how the log files belonging to the TeamDrive Host

 logrotate(8)manual page for details.

 td-hostserverbackground service is started using the

 - This configuration file defines the MySQL credentials used to access the

 pspaceMySQL database.
 It is read by the Apache modules